thomascswalker/gentoo/README.md

 minimal viable compiler into an executable so that a compiler can be written in the language itself.

-Assembly output is in x86-64 (AT&T) format.
+Assembly output is in x86-64 (Intel) format.

 ## Examples